-AP Calculus AB is designed to be the equivalent of a level I general Calculus course usually taken during the first year of university in the United States and prepares students to take the AP exam in May.
-This course is designed for motivated students with a strong background in mathematics and a reasonable level of technical ability.
+This course is equivalent to a first-year university Calculus course and is designed for motivated students with a strong background in mathematics and a reasonable level of technical ability.
 This course aims to develop mathematical knowledge conceptually, connecting topics and representations and applying a wide range of strategies and techniques to solve diverse problems and applications accurately.
 Students are exposed to the broad themes of limits, derivatives, integrals, and the fundamental theorem of calculus.
 Furthermore, students will use technology, investigations, problem-solving, and writing as they approach differential and integral calculus analytically, geometrically, numerically, and verbally.
 It is expected that students who enroll in this class are prepared to move quickly into abstract generalization, use sophisticated communication skills, and have rigorous assessments.